Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 Has COVID-19 interrupted or interfered with your business in some way?
 Are you wondering whether you are able to claim insurance cover for these events?
 Have you approached your insurer but they have refused to pay out?
 The High Court recently handed down judgment in a test case brought by the Financial Conduct Authority that … Continued

-/whose-fault-is-it-anyway-divorce-dissolution-and-separation-act-2020/ - How COVID-19 is affecting developers liable to pay the Community Infrastructure Levy
+/business-interruption-what-does-fca-v-arch-mean-for-you/ - How COVID-19 is affecting developers liable to pay the Community Infrastructure Levy

 How COVID-19 is affecting developers liable to pay the Community Infrastructure Levy In the ten years since the Community Infrastructure Levy (“CIL”) was introduced, it has largely achieved its aim of making infrastructure contributions from new developments more transparent and predictable, as opposed to the rather more opaque process involved in negotiating the terms of … Continued